 Many online-based nursing programs work by combining immersive computer-based lessons that students can complete from home with in-person skills labs as well as in-person clinicals.
 Hybrid ABSN programs provide the best of both worlds, allowing you to study safely from the comfort of your house without sacrificing the social element in-person learning with a cohort provides.

 Notre Dame of Maryland University’s Hybrid Accelerated 2nd Degree BSN program gives students the opportunity to study and complete nursing theory coursework via an intuitive e-Learning platform in as few as 15 months.
-With this learning modality, you can also listen to lectures, complete interactive exercises, participate in class discussions, and communicate with instructors all without stepping foot in a physical classroom.
+With this learning modality, you can complete interactive exercises, participate in class discussions, and communicate with instructors all without stepping foot in a physical classroom.
 While you’ll still have to attend in-person labs and clinicals regularly and adhere to instructors’ deadlines, this online-based ABSN program option brings a level of convenience and autonomy to the nursing theory learning process.

 For those who prefer a more traditional learning format, we also offer an on-campus ABSN program.
 Both paths provide students with the same access to supportive faculty mentors, state-of-the-art nursing simulation labs, and clinical experiences at some of Baltimore’s most renowned health care facilities.